matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 OAuth2 Allow/Deny prompt.
 Hitting 'Allow' redirects to the ``redirect URI`` with the auth code.
 Homeservers can choose any path for the ``redirect URI``.
 Once the OAuth flow has completed, the client retries the request with the session only, as above.

+Single Sign-On
+<<<<<<<<<<<<<<
+:Type:
+  ``m.login.sso``
+:Description:
+  Authentication is supported by authorising with an external single sign-on provider.

+A client wanting to complete authentication using SSO should use the `Fallback`_ authentication flow by opening a browser window for ``/_matrix/client/r0/auth/m.login.sso/fallback/web?session=<...>`` with the session parameter set to the session ID provied by the server.

+The homeserver should return a page which asks for the user's confirmation before proceeding.
+For example, the page could say words to the effect of:

+  A client is trying to remove a device/add an email address/take over your account.
+To confirm this action, re-authenticate with single sign-on.
+If you did not expect this, your account may be compromised!

+Once the user has confirmed they should be redirected to the single sign-on provider's login page.
+Once the provider has validated the user, the browser is redirected back to the homeserver.

+The homeserver then validates the response from the single sign-on provider and updates the user-interactive authentication session to mark the single sign-on stage has been completed.
+The browser is shown the fallback authentication completion page.

+Once the flow has completed, the client retries the request with the session only, as above.

 Email-based (identity / homeserver)